Demonstration of teleportation across a quantum network code: Implementation on new processors

-where the final experimental state and expected state have density matrices $\sigma$ and $\rho$, respectively.
-Since the expectation value of the identity is simply 1, the expectation value of any projector of \(\rho\) acting as the identity on one qubit of \(\sigma\) may be determined without reference to that qubit.
-Hence multiple measurements may be combined into one and only 40 local measurement settings are required to obtain the full set of 64 expectation values.
-2000 shots are used per measurement basis.
-The results are shown in Fig.~\ref{fig:clusterfids}.
-A fidelity of $0.74\pm 0.02$ is obtained.
-T\'{o}th and G\"{u}hne \cite{Toth2005} give the witness $\langle\hat{\mathcal{W}}\rangle = \alpha\mathbb{1} - |G\rangle\langle G|$ for GME near a graph state, where $\alpha$ is defined to be the maximum overlap of the state $|G\rangle$ with any bipartition of qubits.
-If the witness is negative, then the overlap of the experimental state with the ideal one is greater than the overlap of any bipartition with the ideal state, and hence the state is not biseparable.
+T\'{o}th and G\"{u}hne \cite{Toth2005} give the witness $\langle\hat{\mathcal{W}}\rangle = \alpha\mathds{1} - |G\rangle\langle G|$ for GME near a graph state, where $\alpha$ is defined to be the maximum overlap of the state $|G\rangle$ with any bipartition of qubits.
+If the witness is negative, then the overlap of the state with the ideal one is greater than the overlap of any bipartition with the ideal state, and hence the state is not biseparable.
 Therefore $\langle\hat{\mathcal{W}}\rangle$ is a GME witness.
 The routine provided in QUBIT4MATLAB \cite{Toth2008} was used to calculate $\alpha$ and it was found that $\alpha = 0.5$, leading to a negative $\langle\hat{\mathcal{W}}\rangle$ of $-0.24\pm 0.02$ with a large margin below zero.
-We conclude that the experimental implementation of the 6-qubit graph state has GME and together with the high fidelity this indicates a largely successful creation of the graph state.\\
+We conclude that the implementation of the 6-qubit graph state has GME and together with the high fidelity this indicates a largely successful creation of the graph state.\\